 This is the oldest limestone house in Batanes and is also a UNESCO World Heritage Building.
-Lola Ida who now owns the house is the only living descendants of the Dakay family.
+Lola Ida who now owns the house is the only living descendant of the Dakay family.
 It turns out, Lola Ida is the most photographed Ivatan.
 When a strong earthquake hits Batanes almost a hundred years ago, most houses are reduced into rubbles except 5 houses which include the House of Dakay.
 To this day most of the original parts of the house are well kept except the cogon roof which needs to be replaced every 30 years.

 US Naval Base

 This naval base is situated strategically on this part of Batanes, as Kuya Jun points out, it has the perfect view of that part of the ocean where enemies would likely appear (or at least something like that).
-I don’t really know much about military tactics, honestly all I’m seeing is a perfect ocean view!
+I don’t really know much about military tactics, honestly, all I’m seeing is a perfect ocean view!

 Kuya Jun said, the Americans would usually have movies shown at the base (I’m imagining a movie projector) and would even invite Ivatans to come and watch with them.
-The Americans they say would even have drinking session with the locals!
+The Americans they say would even have a drinking session with the locals!

 BLOW UR HORN signs